-buy cheap topamax Just like in Britain, the month of August was a time of fairs, however, the sport of horse fighting was not.
-It is believed by some that horse fighting was most likely some kind of ancient ritual that was seen as a sport as well.
+The early autumn was a time of fairs and horse fighting.
+Some believe that horse fighting very likely stems from an ancient pagan ritual that was also seen as a sport.
 Horse fighting and what it entails can be found in several of the Sagas.
 Many carvings have been found in northern Europe depicting horse fighting scenes, with some of them showing sun like wheels as well.
 So quite possibly these fights symbolised the battle between life and death.
-The life giving harvest at its own expense.
+A common theme that has Indo European roots.

-The origin of the name Freyfaxi comes from Hrafnkel’s Saga.
-In this saga Freyfaxi is a beautiful horse owned by a Freysgodi (a man dedicated to the fertility god Freyr).
-Freyfaxi can be broken down into two parts.
-Frey is the horse’s connection to the god Freyr and faxi means “eye catching mane”.
-The saga is a tragic story of oaths and how they should never be taken lightly.
+The name Freyfaxi can be found in Hrafnkel’s Saga.
+In this saga, Freyfaxi (‘faxi’ means “eye catching mane”) is a beautiful horse owned by Hrafnkel who dedicates himself to the god Freyr.
+Hrafnkel offers up Freyfaxi to Frey and makes an oath to kill anyone who rides the horse.
+It is a tragic tale of how oaths should never be taken lightly.
 There is also mention of another horse called Freyfaxi in Vatnsdaela’s Saga.

 The Haggeby Stone discovered in Sweden is a rock carving that shows horses fighting and dates from 5th century C.E (image via odinsvolk.ca)